 National University of Natural Medicine (NUNM) is the oldest programmatically accredited naturopathic medical school in North America.
 NUNM had its beginnings in the early 1950s, in response to the termination of the naturopathic program at Western States Chiropractic College.
-Members of the profession from Oregon, Washington and British Columbia planned the founding of the University and in May 1956, in Portland, Oregon, Drs.
+Members of the profession from Oregon, Washington and British Columbia planned the founding of the university and in May 1956, in Portland, Oregon, Drs.
 Charles Stone, W. Martin Bleything and Frank Spaulding executed the Articles of Incorporation of the National College of Naturopathic Medicine.
-After 50 years, in July 2006, NUNM changed its name to National College of Natural Medicine to be reflective of its two core programs and inclusive of any future offerings.
-In June 2016, changed its status and name to National University of Natural Medicine.

 NUNM was founded as a college of naturopathic medicine, which draws from the healing wisdom of many cultures.
 Since its founding, NUNM has sought to preserve and convey the classical modalities of naturopathy and honor the principles that guide naturopathic care: